-In 2010, Governor O'Malley signed into law Smart, Green & Growing legislation (House Bill 475, 2010 session, "The Sustainable Communities Act of 2010") passed by the Maryland General Assembly to enhance the future of growth, development and sustainability in Maryland.
+In 2010, the governor signed into law Smart, Green & Growing legislation (House Bill 475, 2010 session, "The Sustainable Communities Act of 2010") passed by the Maryland General Assembly to enhance the future of growth, development and sustainability in Maryland.
 This law established the "Sustainable Communities" designation in order to strengthen reinvestment and revitalization in Maryland's older communities.
 The Sustainable Communities law enhanced an existing rehabilitation tax credit into the Sustainable Communities Tax Credit Program.
 It also simplified the framework for designated revitalization target areas in the Community Legacy (CL) and Neighborhood BusinessWorks (NBW) programs, establishing a new transportation focus on older communities and enhancing the role of the Smart Growth Subcabinet (SGSC) in the revitalization of communities.

 The new law promotes equitable, affordable housing by expanding energy-efficient housing choices for people of all ages, incomes, races, and ethnicities to increase mobility and lower the combined cost of housing and transportation.
 Because the law favors transit-oriented development, Maryland citizens are afforded more transportation choices, which will decrease household transportation costs, reduce our nation's dependence on foreign oil, improve air quality, reduce greenhouse gas emissions, and promote public health.

 Sustainable Communities Tax Increment Financing (TIF) Designation and Financing Law